guhjy/2015ori-1/materials/study_02/overview.md

 - Are you familiar with statistical methods to detect data fabrication?

 	- [if yes] can you describe or name the methods you are familiar with?

+# Step-by-step protocol for interview

+# Step-by-step protocol for handing over data from Jan to Chris

+- How it is shared?
+(Surfdrive)
+- How we ensure anonymity

 # Participant reward receipt